GaryZ88/ArduinoGotchi/README.md

 - To activate your pet, you have to configure the clock by pressing the middle button.
 Otherwise, your pet will not alive.
 - The emulator will save the game status for every 60 mintues.
 - The speed of the emulator is a bit slower than the actual Tamagotchi device, still, it is fun.
-- There are a few settings in the main program (**Tamagotchi4Arduino.ino**) that you can adjust to fit your need:
+- There are a few settings in the main program (**ArduinoGotchi.ino**) that you can adjust to fit your need:
 ```
 /***** U8g2 SSD1306 Library Setting *****/
 #define DISPLAY_I2C_ADDRESS 0x3C